Minimally Invasive Surgery

 - Endoscopy: The surgeon uses the endoscope itself to do the procedure.
 The endoscope goes in through the body's natural openings, without the surgeon making any cuts.

-- Laparoscopy: Using small cuts (sometimes called "keyhole" cuts or incisions), the surgeon guides the endoscope and special surgery tools into the body.
+- Laparoscopy: Using small cuts (sometimes called "keyhole" cuts or incisions), the surgeon guides the scope and special surgery tools into the body.

 Are There Any Side Effects From Minimally Invasive Surgery?

-In laparoscopy, doctorsthe inside of the belly.
+In laparoscopy, doctors insufflate the inside of the belly.
 This means they add carbon dioxide gas to create space in the abdomen, giving them a better view of the surgical area.
 They release the gas at the end of the procedure.
-Sometimes, small pockets of gas remain and can irritate the , causing shoulder pain.
+Sometimes, small pockets of gas remain and can irritate the diaphragm , causing shoulder pain.
 This pain usually doesn't last more than a day.

 What Else Should I Know?